Romolo Tavani - stock.adobe.com

 - The latest government spend data suggests public sector IT buyers are increasingly using G-Cloud to procure services from the hyperscale cloud community, prompting concerns about the impact this might have on the SME-friendly framework.

 “If I don’t do it and the market starts to go elsewhere, that is the danger.
 What if, for example, there is a four-year framework that you don’t apply to get on?
-You could potentially find yourself locked out of a market for all that time, missing out on deals.”
+You could potentially find yourself locked out of a market for all that time, missing out on deals,” says Glover.

-Another reason put forward by Glover for why these new frameworks are emerging could be down to misconceptions within the public sector buying community about the purpose of G-Cloud, which is something the GDS and CCS need to address urgently.
+Another reason put forward by Glover for why these new frameworks are emerging could be down to misconceptions within the public sector buying community about the purpose of G-Cloud, which is something the Government Digital Service and CCS need to address urgently.

 Glover claims it is not uncommon within some parts of the public sector for people to describe G-Cloud as a “quick fix” or “short-cut” route to using cloud or to claim it is best suited for smaller-scale deployments because it is populated by SMEs – which is not a fair reflection at all.